Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Introduction

 All the aforementioned examples assume that the specified sampling locations are only \emph{imprecise}.
-However, in some situations, the sampling locations may be \emph{completely} unknown.
-This includes the case of cryo-electron microscopy (cryo-EM) \cite{Frank2006}, which involves reconstruction of an image from its tomographic projections acquired under unknown viewing parameters.
-The primary aim of this paper is (\textit{i}) to tie this particular application to recent developments in sampling theory for signal reconstruction from samples at unknown locations, and (\textit{ii}) to develop and analyze theoretical performance bounds for image reconstruction in this application.
+However, in some situations, the sampling locations may be \emph{completely unknown}.
+In such a setting, a signal reconstruction technique with analytical error bounds for band-limited signals with samples drawn from a uniform distribution and with known ordering, has been presented in \cite{Kumar2015}.
+An image processing application which requires reconstruction from samples at unknown locations is unknown view tomography (UVT), which involves reconstruction of an image from its tomographic projections acquired under unknown viewing parameters \cite{Basu2000_a}.
+The primary aim of this paper is: (\textit{i}) to extend the theory from \cite{Kumar2015} to handle quasi bandlimited signals, arbitrary sampling distributions, and possibly unknown sample ordering; (\textit{ii}) to tie the UVT problem to such recent developments in sampling theory for signal reconstruction from samples at unknown locations, and (\textit{iii}) to develop, analyze and empirically verify theoretical performance bounds for image reconstruction in this application.
+To the best of our knowledge, this is the first analysis of UVT in the literature from the perspective (\textit{i}).